chenweizhuo/ReTD/README.md

 - Your results might differ slightly due to randomness and different library versions.
 - Code to reconstruct the tables and figures is provided in the notebooks corresponding to the script names.
 - Most results are automatically cached to avoid repeated computations (the `cache` directory can grow quite large).
-- All reconstructions are saved in `preprocessed_data`, in unique directories for each configuration.
+- All reconstruction featrues are saved in `preprocessed_data`, in unique directories for each configuration.

 ### Data